vseryakov/backendjs/README.md

 - `/counter/get`
   Return counter record for current account with all available columns of if `id` is given return public columns for given account, it works with `bk_counter` table which by default defines some common columns:
-    - ping - a counter for general use, can be used to send a notification event to any acount by increasing this counter for an account
+    - ping - a counter for general use, can be used to send a notification event to any account by increasing this counter for an account
     - like0 - how many i liked, how many time i liked someone, i.e. made a new record in bk_connection table with type 'like'
     - like1 - how many liked me, reverse counter, who connected to me with type 'like' More columns can be added to the bk_counter table.

-  NOTE: The columns with suffixes 0 and 1 are special columns that support the Connections API, every time a new connection is created, the type of new connection is checked against any columns in the bk_counter table, if a property type0 exists and marked in the table descriptnio as `autoincr` then the corresponding counter property is increased, this is how every time new connectio like/dislike/invite/follow is added, the counters in the bk_counter table are increased.
+  NOTE: The columns with suffixes 0 and 1 are special columns that support the Connections API, every time a new connection is created, the type of new connection is checked against any columns in the bk_counter table, if a property type0 exists and marked in the table description as `autoincr` then the corresponding counter property is increased, this is how every time new connection like/dislike/invite/follow is added, the counters in the bk_counter table are increased.

 - `/counter/put`
   Replace my counters record, all values if not specified will be set to 0